Genivia/RE-flex/doc/index.md

 members, place the code within <i>`%%init{ }`</i> block.
 The <i>`%%init{`</i>
 and the matching <i>`}`</i> should each be placed at the start of a new line.
 Option <i>`%%option ctorarg="argument, argument, ..."`</i> may be used to declare the constructor arguments of the Lexer class constructor.
+Option
+<i>`%%option ctorinit="initializer, initializer, ..."`</i> specifies constructor
+initializers.
+See also \ref reflex-lexer.

 Additional constructors and/or a destructor may be placed in a
 <i>`%%class{ }`</i> block, for class `Lexer` (or `yyFlexLexer` with option